Before speaking about creatine, it is important to first talk about the basics of energy production in the body.

 In this case, the body will turn to what’s known as the phosphocreatine (or creatine phosphate) system, which creates ATP much more quickly than carbohydrates or fat can, but can only keep producing ATP quickly for a short amount of time.

 In sporting terms, this is easily seen by going for a sprint and observing the point where you begin to slow down.
-Or if you go for a few repetitive jumps and observe the point where you are no longer jump as high as the first few jumps.
+Or if you go for a few repetitive jumps and observe the point where you are no longer able to jump as high as the first few jumps.

 The creatine phosphate system produces ATP at a rate that is limited partly by the amount of creatine that is present in the body.
 Without getting too deep into the weeds, when creatine is either created in the body or consumed through the diet/supplements, it joins to a phosphate, to form creatine phosphate.
 This phosphate molecule can then be used to replace the phosphate in the broken down ATP, to form more ATP.